blackarrowsoftware/EXA_3Minions_4PW/README.md

 ==========================
 We have put our best effort in this board and we hope it does not contains any errors.

 Information and documents provided are provided "as is" without warranty of any kind, either expressed or implied, including limitation warranties of merchantability, fitness for a particular purpose, and noninfringement.
 Black Arrow uses reasonable efforts to include accurate and up-to-date information in these files; it does not, however, make any warranties or representations as to its accuracy or completeness.
-Black Arrow periodically adds, changes, improves, or updates the information and documents on this Web site without notice.
+Black Arrow periodically adds, changes, improves, or updates the information and documents on this repository without notice.

 Black Arrow assumes no liability or responsibility for any errors or omissions in the content of these files.
 Your use of these files are at your own risk.
 Under no circumstances and under no legal theory shall Black Arrow, its suppliers, or any other party involved in creating, producing, or delivering these files contents be liable to you or any other person for any indirect, direct, special, incidental, or consequential damages arising from your access to, or use of, these files.